Dedicated with love to

 Another Italian dish that comes immediately to mind is Wedding Soup (Page XX).
 This is clear chicken broth with little meatballs and torn escarole floating in it.
 And also the tiniest of pasta, pastina, or also cavatelli or acini di pepe.
 The name is not, as I thought, because it is served at weddings.
 Rather, it traces back into Italian history, as a reference to the “marriage” between greens and broth.

-Around Christmas there were always Pizzelle Cookies (Page XX), a currency flowing through town, made by aunts and grandmas and given away in little wax paper bundles.
+Around Christmas there were always Pizzelle Cookies (Page XX), a currency flowing through town, made by aunts and grandmas (nonnas in Italian), and given away in little wax paper bundles.
 Pizzelle, like pizza derives from the Italian word for round.
 They are flat, rounds about 3-4 inches across, with a subtle buttery anise taste, and thin, crunchy texture.
 They have elaborate snowflake and filigree patterns, imprinted by a pizzelle iron, similar to a hinged waffle iron.

 Minutello’s in East Liberty was the fabled restaurant of our youth.
 We didn’t go out to restaurants nearly as often as we do today, so going out to dinner was a big deal.
 This was a joint in the basement of a residence hotel, a red sauce Italian place, connected to a dimly lit lounge.
 It was one of those places with the heavy aroma of good food and warmth, straw cloaked bottles of Chianti and martinis.
 There were drinkers and loud talkers in there, wise guys and gamblers and dames.
 The waitresses had bouffants and called you “hun” when they took your order.
 The Spaghetti with meat sauce was a hit with us kids.
 The sauce was rich and hearty, like the Sunday Gravy (Page XX) that was made in Italian kitchens all across town.
 The pizza was bubbled and blistered and served on silver pedestals.
 A legendary joint in our family.
 And they served this big Antipasto Salad (Page XX) loaded with meats, cheeses, peppers, black olives, pickled beets and carrots on an oval plate of iceberg.
 It had a basic red wine vinegar and olive oil dressing, but something about the balance and simplicity made it all work.
 And the bread, damn, that good simple Italian white bread.
 Years later we went back on visit from California, and found a faded relic, the same waitresses, now in their seventies, the food not nearly as good as the memory.
 Time marches on—Minutello’s!